Artie’s Fish Market & Grill

 - Reservations system

 This 40 year old, legendary Long Island restaurant shut its doors in 2018 following the death of the original owner, Artie Hoerning, but in 2020 local businessmen Scott and Arthur Horak decided to buy the business and re-open it, true to the original Artie’s, but modernized with the latest equipment and technology.
 One 8 & Company was engaged to perform research and selection of a Point of Sale system, then was engaged to stand up and optimize the system.
-The team continued working with Artie’s across all areas of the restaurant, define the operations manual and standards for the market, the restaurant, take out ordering, holiday fulfillment, and much more.
+The team continued working with Artie’s across all areas of the restaurant, defining the operations manual and standards for the market, the restaurant, take out ordering, holiday fulfillment, and much more.

 The restaurant was already under construction and nearing its soft opening date when we were engaged.
 Starting from a blank slate we evaluated three market leading POS systems, helped the client choose one, and began the process of setting up and configuring the system to the client’s specification.
 Our engagement was extended and expanded to include oversight of all restaurant operations during the key pre-opening and soft-opening periods, and continues to this day in an advisory function.